 Marines must be proficient in the basic skills required to perform their jobs under battlefield conditions.
 Individual training should be continual and is integrated into collective training.
-Marines are trained to meet published standards, not merely to occupy the time designated for training.
+Marines are trained to meet published standards, and to maximize their designated training time.